pam-exchange/SymantecPAM-PAMUser/README.md

 ## Automated login to PAM

 Finally, a description for configuring PAM with automated login to the PAM GUI is avaialble.
-The utomated login to PAM can be used with local users or with Active Directory.
+The automated login to PAM can be used with local users or with Active Directory.

 Detailed setup and configuration in PAM is described in [Automated login to PAM GUI](/docs/PAMUser-Login.md).